-- 9. Mechanicals (HVAC, Plumbing and Electrical) and Fire Sprinkler. - a.
-Plumbing drawings must include waste and domestic water riser diagrams. - b.
-All electrical, plumbing and HVAC fixture schedules must be complete. - c.
+- c.
 HVAC, manuals J, S & D must be included in the plans. - d.
 Natural air calculations. - e.
-Outside air calculations. - 10.
-Proposed Landscaping plans must follow any applicable landscape municipal ordinance and include: - a.
+Outside air calculations. - 14.
+Landscaping Plans must be completed by engineers and sealed; and follow any applicable landscape municipal ordinance and include: - a.
 Marking of existing trees and shrubs; sites that are densely wooded mark only the tress that are being keep and protected and/or mark sections of the wooded area that will remain as is. - b.
 Existing plantings - c.
-Proposed plantings - d.
-Use of native drought resistance plants. - e.
+Proposed plantings - d.Use of native drought resistance plants. - e.
 Provide list of all plants to be added include both the common and botanical name of the plant. - f.
 Prescriptive to preserve and protect existing trees during construction - g.
 There must be 20' minimum of sod extending out from each exterior building wall.
-A lesser amount will be permitted if sod extends from building wall to property line or road. - h.An Irrigation/sprinkler system serving all landscaped areas. - i.
-All disturbed areas not sodded must be seeded. - 11.
-Development Site Lighting plans with representative photometrics shown on plan reflecting an average maintained footcandles of 1.5 for all development parking, sidewalks and exterior common areas. - 12.
-Plans and Specs must include all Mandatory and Optional Design Criteria. - 13.
-Site and Civil plans using a scale of 1" = 30' or 40'. - 14.
-Building plans using a scale of 1/8" or 4" = 1" - 15.
-Floor Plans using a scale of 1/4" = 1' scale. - 16.
-Elevations and Sections using a scale of 1/8' or $\frac{1}{4}'' = 1'$. - 17.
+A lesser amount will be permitted if sod extends from building wall to property line or road. - h.A permanent designed with drawling's irrigation/sprinkler system serving all landscaped areas.
+A note or noted on the plans or specifications is not acceptable. - i.
+All disturbed areas not sodded must be seeded. - 15.
+Development Site Lighting plans with representative photometrics shown on plan reflecting an average maintained footcandles of 1.5 for all development parking, sidewalks and exterior common areas. - 16.
+Site and Civil plans using a scale of 1" = 30' or 40'. - 17.
+Building plans using a scale of 1/8" or 4" = 1" - 18.
+Floor Plans using a scale of 1/4" = 1' scale. - 19.
+Sections, Details and Elevations using a scale of $\frac{1}{4}$ " = 1'. - 20.
 Safe Drinking Water The architect must certify on the final plans and/or specifications that the project will be constructed using lead-free pipes, solder, and flux.
-See Section II, P, 16 for details. - 18.
-Final plans and specifications should be approved by SC Housing prior to submission to the locality.
+See Section II, P, 16 for details. - 21.
+Final plans and specifications should be approved by SC Housing prior to submission to the locality for permitting.